Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Currently, five vaccines fall under shared clinical decision-making guidelines.

-COVID vaccines being added to this already obscure list is new and that’s leading to some folks being denied access.
+COVID vaccines being added to this already obscure list is new, and that’s leading to some folks being denied access.
 This issue should just be temporary.

-More on that in Part 2.
+There will be more on that in Part 2.

 But the barrier between the CDC and FDA, simply by being two different agencies, leaves too much opportunity to muck things up.